-Kyle Campbell is in his fourth year of managing the Ole Miss Athletics Media Relations Department, and in May 2011, he assumed the title of Assistant Athletics Director for Media and Public Relations.
+Kyle Campbell is in his fifth year of managing the Ole Miss Athletics Media Relations Department, and in May 2011, he assumed the title of Assistant Athletics Director for Media and Public Relations.

 Among his duties are assisting in the overall communications and public relations for Rebel Athletics, supervising the media relations staff, serving as the communications officer for the football program and overseeing content for the school's internet operation.
 He also works closely with the local SEC Network operation and coordinates talent.

 In the spring of 2012, Campbell helped create and execute the inaugural Rebel Road Trip, a six-day, 16-stop speaking tour of the region.
 The event introduced Football Coach Hugh Freeze and Athletics Director Ross Bjork and garnered praise for helping unite the fanbase.
-In its first three years, the Rebel Road Trip has visited more than 10,000 fans.
+In its first three years, the Rebel Road Trip visited approximately 12,000 fans.

 Over the course of his tenure at Ole Miss, Campbell has worked as the primary media contact for football, men's basketball, soccer, softball, men's and women's golf and rifle.
 Since first joining the department as an intern in August 1999, he has served as media director for countless regular-season and conference tournaments and coordinated the production of more than 30 publications.

 Campbell held the additional title of Online Communications Director from August 2006 through April 2011, a period that saw exponential growth with the school's official athletics website, OleMissSports.com.
 Traffic jumped 117 percent in unique visitors from his first season on the job to 2009-10.

 Including the site's most recent overhaul in 2012, Campbell has served as project manager on five redesigns of OleMissSports.com and overseen the transition to two different web providers.
-He also expanded Ole Miss' new media efforts in 2009 with a rapidly-growing social platform, which includes facebook, twitter and blog.
+He also expanded Ole Miss' new media efforts in 2009 with a social platform, which includes facebook, twitter and blog.

 Before his arrival at Ole Miss, Campbell held the position of Assistant Sports Information Director at the University of Evansville for the 1998-99 season.
 With the Purple Aces, he worked as the primary media contact for nine varsity sports, including baseball.